Category Archives: English/ Language Arts

 Differentiated Instruction: Extra activities to make science fun.

-Students can play Making Camp: Deer and Salmon modules for 15 minutes.
-(Game will be available Fall, 2022).
+Students can play Plant Wisdom for 10 minutes.
+(Game will be available Fall, 2025).
 The following instructions can be copied into Google Classroom, pasted into a Zoom chat or given in class.

 Optional: Virtual Field Trip to a Mushroom Farm